 I am not much one for lots of sugar.
 But I have been craving chocolate like crazy!
-So I came across a recipe for how to make a hot chocolate mix and just changed it up somewhat....well, quite a bit, actually, to create a more healthy version!
+So I came across a recipe for how to make your own hot chocolate mix by adding different cocoas and sugars.

 My version of hot chocolate mix combines Ginger, Cinnamon, Cayenne, and Nutmeg along with Dutch-processed cocoa.
 The herbs have healing qualities, help with circulation, and more, while the 100% cocoa is full of healthy anti-oxidants!

 Although I did have to use some sugar, this hot chocolate mix contains far less than the typical version and recipes I've seen.
 And it's still delicious!

 FTC Disclosure: There are affiliate links scattered throughout this article, and if you click through and make any kind of purchase, I may earn a very small commission at no extra cost to you.

 How to Make Homemade Spiced Hot Chocolate Mix